A-H-Mansoury/parallel_scara/README.md

   * timer PWM and manipulation of duty cycle
   * timer interupt and toggleing GPIO
   * GPIO toggle and delay

 for this project specific need that is precise position rather than accurate speed profile.
-It seems the latter approach is the best because it simplifys the control algorithm and avoids complicated conditions on timers to accurately send step pulses
+It seems the latter approach is the best because it simplifys the control algorithm and avoids complicated conditions on timers to accurately send step pulses.

 - the drv8825 does not work unless pull up the sleep and reset pins
 - ac/dc adaptors mmight not be accurate